debashis15/HSR-Former/README.md

-  author  = {Das, Debashis and Singh, Shivam Kripashankar and Maji, Suman Kumar}, journal = {IEEE Transactions on Consumer Electronics}, year    = {2026}, note    = {Accepted}
+  author  = {Das, Debashis and Singh, Shivam Kripashankar and Maji, Suman Kumar}, journal = {IEEE Transactions on Consumer Electronics}, year    = {2026}, note    = {Accepted for publication}
 }
 ```

-Update the BibTeX with volume, issue, pages, and DOI when IEEE publishes the final bibliographic record.

 ---

+## Reproducibility note

+The code directly follows the architecture shown in the manuscript and exposes manuscript-unspecified low-level parameters rather than silently presenting them as published constants.
+Read [`docs/REPRODUCIBILITY.md`](docs/REPRODUCIBILITY.md) before releasing checkpoints intended for exact paper reproduction.

+---

 ## Contact

-For questions related to the method or official checkpoints, please open a GitHub issue or contact the paper authors through their institutional contact details.
+For questions about the paper or released checkpoints, open a GitHub issue or add the corresponding author email after the repository is published.

 ---

 ## Acknowledgment

-The repository layout is inspired by the clean task-oriented release style of **Restormer**.
-The HSR-Former model implementation, task configurations, and training/evaluation code in this repository are organized specifically around the architecture and experiments described in the HSR-Former manuscript.
+The repository organization is inspired by well-maintained image-restoration codebases such as Restormer, with task-specific preparation/training/testing instructions and external hosting for large pretrained models and visual results.